OCR A-Level Computer Science: Software & Systems — Complete Revision Guide (H446)

 Encapsulation bundles attributes and methods together and restricts direct access to an object's internal state, usually by making attributes private and exposing controlled access through methods (getters and setters) — protecting data integrity.
 Inheritance lets a subclass acquire the attributes and methods of a superclass and extend or specialise them, promoting reuse and modelling "is-a" relationships.
 Polymorphism lets a method behave differently depending on the object it is called on, so a single interface can work with objects of different types.
 Abstraction exposes only the essential features of an object and hides unnecessary detail.

-The lesson reinforces these with class-diagram conventions (showing classes, their attributes and methods, and inheritance relationships) and short illustrative class definitions.
+The lesson reinforces these with class-diagram conventions (showing classes, their attributes and methods, and inheritance relationships as arrows from subclass to superclass).
 This material is the conceptual bridge to the practical object-oriented work in Programming, and the design discipline it teaches — modular, reusable, well-encapsulated code — is exactly what the testing and debugging lesson relies on.

 Testing and Debugging